tjuckett/dnd_homebrew/campaigns/astral_conclave_campaign/05_sessions/session_06_2026-06-04_brainstorming.md

   - the scanner briefly tries to triangulate a dead side-bearing,
   - but the active pulse pulls harder toward Mirrordune.

-### 3. Mirrordune Countdown Scene
+### 3. Mirrordune Decoy Kill Site
 - Mirrordune should not start as a static dungeon.
-- It is an operation in the middle of shutdown.
+- It is staged to look like an operation in the middle of shutdown.
+- The Conclave knows the party is coming and wants them close to the leyline vent when the trap fires.
 - On arrival, the party sees:
   - a mirrored antenna frame folding inward,
   - charge cradles around a shallow leyline vent,
-  - a charged crystal crate being moved toward a Heliox-bound transport or portal route,
+  - decoy technicians pretending to charge crystals,
+  - a fake charged-crystal crate staged where the party can see it,
-  - purge crystals being armed around the relay table,
+  - purge crystals and blast lenses hidden as ordinary relay components,
-  - a command bolt or stupor-field device being destroyed,
+  - a command bolt or stupor-field device left as bait,
-  - and one or more Heliox workers abandoned, controlled, unconscious, or caught in the collapse of the field.
+  - and one or more Heliox workers, simulacra, or already-doomed controlled bodies placed to pull the party inward.
+- As soon as the party commits, the decoys warp out and trigger a massive explosive amplified by the leyline.
-- The players should immediately understand that acting fast matters.
+- The players should immediately understand that acting fast matters, but the truth is that the site wants them to act fast and rush in.

 ### 4. What They Can Interrupt
+- Notice the decoy behavior before entering the inner blast radius.
+- Disable or misalign one leyline blast lens.
+- Drag survivors or bait bodies out before the explosion.
+- Jam the warp-out anchor and force one decoy to remain behind.
-- Stop the purge of the command bolt or stupor-field device.
+- Use the Reclaimer, terrain, or the Sovereign to ground part of the blast.
-- Damage, steal, or mark the charged crystal crate.
-- Prevent the blast failsafe from destroying all Mirrordune evidence.
-- Capture a relay technician before the escape route closes.
-- Free or stabilize controlled Heliox workers.
-- Salvage cleaner tuning hardware than anything left at Sandglass.
+- Salvage proof from the trap before it burns.
-- Learn how the charged crystals are being routed into Heliox.
+- Learn how the charged crystals have already been routed into Heliox.

 ### 5. Point To Heliox
 - Mirrordune evidence should point hard toward [[Heliox Prime]].